Yes, I am currently accepting new clients. We can speak during a phone consultation to check in about scheduling and see if we are a good fit.

 Sessions generally occur every week, but can be changed to accommodate needs and scheduling.

-For the safety of my clients, my community, and my family, I am currently providing the majority of my therapy services online with telehealth therapy.
+In order to meet client's needs, I see client both in person and on a telehealth platform.
 There are benefits of telehealth such as convenience, less wait times or commutes, less barriers for attendance, and studies have shown that it is just as effective as in person therapy.

 Telehealth is therapy provided through a HIPAA compliant video platform.
 That just means that it is more secure than Skype or Facebook video chat.
-A client can access this platform from their smartphone, tablet, or computer as long as there is internet connection.
-Streaming a television show or movie uses about the same amount of internet as telehealth therapy does.
-Telehealth is also called video therapy, teletherapy, remote therapy, or e-therapy.
+A client can access this platform from their smartphone, tablet, or computer as long as there is internet connection or data available.

 I ask clients to find an appropriate place where they are comfortable to speak freely, often not being able to be overheard.
 Different people utilize different places such as an office, car, or room in their home.
 A public place generally will not allow someone to speak as freely and honestly as needed for therapy.